colored-dye/colinux-64bit/doc/kernel-mode-driver.md

 To view `DbgPrint()` output, remember to enable "Capture kernel" in DbgView, or use WinDBG.

+### Visual Studio example

+Workable example: [SIoctl](https://github.com/microsoft/Windows-driver-samples/tree/main/general/ioctl).
+Remember to comfigure platform and static linking.
+Can be debugged through WinDBG.
+This example can be installed without associating to a device or an *.INF file, and managed through SCManager.

 ## Kernel mode code signing policy